A Compositional Framework for Passive Linear Networks: Introduction

 This paper is split into three parts, addressing in turn the questions: \begin{enumerate}[I.] \item What do circuit diagrams mean? \item How do we interact with circuit diagrams? \item How is meaning preserved under these interactions? \end{enumerate}

 We begin Part \ref{part:circuits}, on the semantics of circuit diagrams, with a discussion of circuits of linear resistors, developing the intuition for the governing laws of passive linear circuits---Ohm's law, Kirchhoff's voltage law, and Kirchhoff's current law---in a time-independent setting (Section \ref{sec:resistors}).
 This allows us to develop the concept of Dirichlet form as a representation of power consumption, and understand their composition as minimizing power, an expression of the current law.
-In Section \ref{sec:plcs}, the Laplace transform then allows us to recapitulate these ideas after introducing inductors and capacitors, speaking of impedance where we formerly spoke of resistance, and generalizing Dirichlet forms from the field $\R$ to the field $\R(s)$ of real rational functions.
-While in this setting the principle of minimum power is replaced by a variational principle, the intuitions gained from circuits of resistors still remain useful.
+In Section \ref{sec:plcs}, the Laplace transform then allows us to generalize these ideas to inductors and capacitors, speaking of impedance where we formerly spoke of resistance, and generalizing Dirichlet forms from the field $\R$ to the field $\R(s)$ of real rational functions.
+In this setting the principle of minimum power is replaced by a variational principle, but the intuitions gained from circuits of resistors still remain useful.

-At the end of this part, we show that Dirichlet forms alone do not provide the flexibility to construct a category representing the semantics of circuit diagrams.
-The fundamental reason is that they do not allow us to describe circuits involving ideal perfectly conductive wires.
-This motivates the development of more powerful machinery.

-Part \ref{part:categories}, on the syntax of circuit diagrams, contains the main technical contributions of the paper.
-It begins with Section \ref{sec:cospans}, which develops machinery to construct what we call categories of decorated cospans.
-These are categories where the objects are finite sets and the morphisms are cospans in the category of finite sets together with some extra structure on the apex.
-Circuits, as defined above, are naturally an example of such a construction, and Section \ref{sec:circdef} lays out the details of this.
-In Section \ref{sec:circlagr} we then review the basic theory of linear Lagrangian relations, giving details to the correspondence we have defined between Dirichlet forms, and hence passive linear circuits, and Lagrangian relations.
-Section \ref{sec:corel} then takes immediate advantage of the added flexibility of Lagrangian relations, discussing the `trivial' circuits comprising only perfectly conductive wires, which mediate the notion of composition of circuits.
+Part \ref{part:categories} introduces the syntax and semantics of open circuits.
+In Section \ref{sec:cospans}, we develop machinery to construct categories of decorated cospans.
+These are categories where the objects are finite sets and the morphisms are cospans of finite sets equipped with some extra structure on the apex.
+Open circuits, as defined above, are an example of this construction.
+In Section \ref{sec:circsemantics} we define the category $\Circ$ whose morphisms are open circuits.
+We also construct a functor from $\Circ$ to the category $\Lag\Cospan$, where a morphism is a cospan of finite sets with the apex decorated by a Lagrangian relation.